boan-anbo/free-outline/README.md

   - given a TO, persist it in a data source
   - return a TOT (TO Ticket), with the information where it was stored.

-### 4. MD parser: parse raw markdown points to rich and structure Markdown Structure.
+### 4. MD parser: parse raw markdown points to rich and structure Point Structure with content.

 ### 5. A central processing unit:
   - arguments: